 5. Mandatory Victim’s Panel

 Victim Impact Panels are frequently required to help change driving behavior in DUI offenders.
 The focus is to educate the driver to the realities and impacts of irresponsible driving to the victims and their families, the driver’s family and to the community.
-The panel is composed of crime victims sharing their personal stories of how their lives were changed forever by an impaired driver in a non-confrontational presentation style.
+The panel is composed of crime victims sharing their personal stories of how their lives were changed forever by an impaired driver, while in a non-confrontational presentation style.